poppyseedDev/zama-gpt-solidity-dev/collected/markdown/hardhat_files.md

   });

   it("should be able to transferFrom only if allowance is sufficient", async function () {
-    const transaction = await this.erc20.mint(10000);
+    const transaction = await this.erc20.mint(this.signers.alice, 10000);
     await transaction.wait();

     const inputAlice = this.fhevm.createEncryptedInput(this.contractAddress, this.signers.alice.address);
     inputAlice.add64(1337);
     const encryptedAllowanceAmount = await inputAlice.encrypt();
     const tx = await this.erc20["approve(address,bytes32,bytes)"](
-      this.signers.bob.address,
+      this.signers.bob,
       encryptedAllowanceAmount.handles[0],
       encryptedAllowanceAmount.inputProof,
     );